 Coupling the new Signal

-Solder a small value ceramic disc capacitor (like 0.1 uF or 0.22 uF) between the signal cable coming from the music player and the amplifier input.
+Before soldering the cable on their corresponding amplifier pin place a small value ceramic disc capacitor (like 0.1 uF or 0.22 uF).
 Repeat the same on the other channel.

-If this sounds confusing don’t worry, on the following picture the step is explained graphically.
+If this sounds confusing the following picture explains it graphically.

 After soldering the respective cable on its amplifier input pin, notice that the pin is connected to the other components on the circuit board via printed tracks.
 We need to scrap both the right and the left channel tracks.

-Do not scratch the track going to the Ground Pin.
-Without it the unit will not work.
+Do not scratch the track going to the Ground Pin, the amplifier needs it to work.

 The volume Control